The Best Places to See Fall Foliage in Chattanooga

 7. Lookout Mountain Tower

-Located at Ruby Falls, Lookout Mountain Tower is part of the historic castle built in 1929.
+Located at Ruby Falls, Lookout Mountain Tower is part of the historic limestone castle built in 1929.
 Climb the stairs to the top of the tower and get rewarded with a sweeping view of the Cumberland Plateau and Tennesee River.
-From this birds-eye view, you’ll see the valley and mountains blanketed in vivid autumn colors.
-Because of the amazing view, Ruby Falls was selected by the State of Tennessee to receive a specially equipped color-correcting viewfinder.
+This bird's-eye view is incredible year-round but during the fall it is especially eye-popping with views of the valley and mountains blanketed in vivid autumn colors.
+Because of this spectacular view, Ruby Falls was selected by the State of Tennessee to be a location for one of only 13 specially equipped color-correcting viewfinders in the entire state.
 The viewer’s special lenses give folks with colorblindness the ability to see the true colors of fall.
 You’ll find this viewfinder on the Blue Heron Overlook at Ruby Falls.
-An admission ticket isn’t required to try the viewfinder but to access other areas of the park, including Lookout Mountain Tower, you’ll need a ticket.
+A Ruby Falls admission ticket isn’t required to try the viewfinder but to access other areas of the park, including Lookout Mountain Tower, you’ll need a ticket.

 7. Tennessee River

-Whether you’re looking to take a leisurely leaf-peeping stroll or paddle slowly among the lush Chattanooga foliage, the Tennessee River offers it all.
+Whether you’re looking to take a leisurely leaf-peeping stroll, riverboat cruise or paddle slowly among the lush Chattanooga foliage, the Tennessee River offers it all.
 Accessible from multiple points in and near Chattanooga, the river is easy to get to and provides numerous opportunities to see native plants and trees.
 You’ll find white ash as well as several varieties of hardwoods and ground covers that are also breathtaking in the fall.

 There are several ways to see all the beauty the river has to offer.
 The Riverwalk stretches thirteen miles from Chickamauga Dam to the base of Lookout Mountain.
 This popular river access allows you to park your car and walk or bike slowly along the river.
 Several of the shops downtown rent paddleboards, kayaks, and canoes.
 The Southern Belle Riverboat even offers fall color cruises this time of year.